jacklinquan/usbserial4a/README.md

 If there is any usb serial device, connect it to the Android phone/tablet through USB OTG cable (It's needed for Android USB host function).

-Get Pydroid Apps from [here](https://github.com/jacklinquan/Pydroid_Apks), or get the latest versions from [Google Play](https://play.google.com/store/apps).
+Get Pydroid Apps from [here](https://github.com/jacklinquan/Pydroid_Apks), or get the latest versions on [Google Play](https://play.google.com/store/apps).

 In Pydroid, go to `Menu->Pip` and install `usbserial4a`.